-We note changes to the guarantees of collection that were made in response to criticism made by the European Surveillance Authority in 2011.
-According to the amended act, each owner is simply proportionally financially liable for the financial obligation of OR.
-The owners' liability does not extend to other obligations of the company and it cannot exceed a higher proportion than 80% of the financial requirements of a project, which benefits from such a guarantee.
-OR must now apply for a guarantee from its owners on a case-by-case basis, although it may also choose to borrow amounts for the operational needs of the company without the consent of its owners.
+We note changes to the availability of guarantees of collection implemented through an amending Act that was made in response to criticisms by the European Surveillance Authority in 2011.
+According to the amended Act, each owner is only proportionally liable for the financial obligations of OR.
+The owners' liability does not extend to other obligations of the company and it cannot exceed an amount higher than 80% of the financial requirements of a project which benefits from such a guarantee.
+OR must now apply for a guarantee from its owners on a case-by-case basis, although it may also choose to borrow amounts for the operational needs of the company without the guarantee of its owners.
 We note that the company's financial liabilities and long-term power contracts entered into before the amendment are unaffected.

 The uplift to OR's rating is primarily driven by the guarantee of collection from its owners as we would expect that, in the first instance, the city of Reykjavik and other municipal owners would support the company in case of extraordinary need to pay any shortfall in interest and principal.
 We note that the recent actions of the company's owners are a very strong indicator of their commitment and support for OR.
-Whilst the guarantee is a several guarantee (unlike the guarantee given by the owners, including the Republic of Iceland, to the other major utility, Landsvirkjun, which is a joint and several guarantee), we view the city of Reykjavik as the most important shareholder, given its dominant shareholding and decision-making importance.
+Whilst the guarantee is a several guarantee, we view the city of Reykjavik as the most important shareholder, given its dominant shareholding and decision-making importance.

-The rating of OR incorporates moderate support assumptions as the city of Reykjavik's ability to provide further support in the future may be constrained, given OR's very significant debt burden on the city's finances.
+The rating of OR incorporates a moderate support assumption as the city of Reykjavik's ability to provide further support may be constrained, given OR's very significant debt burden relative to the city's financial resources.
 Whilst in general, we would expect the central government to coordinate with the local governments to arrange timely intervention, if necessary, and given the critical nature of essential utility services that it provides to the city of Reykjavik, the instances of default by municipalities in Iceland indicate that there is low probability that extraordinary support would be forthcoming from the central government in the event that OR were to face financial distress.